MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sample-app-call-web-api.md

    If you don't have any devices configured, you need to either create an Android Virtual Device to use the Android Emulator or connect a physical device.

 1. Select **Run** button.
 The app opens on the email and one-time passcode screen.
-1. Select the API tab for testing the API call.
+1. Select the API tab to test the API call.

 ## Next steps